Piazza dell'Anfiteatro in Lucca viewed through a stone archway, Tuscany

 The churches

-San Michele in Foro — Romanesque church built on the Roman forum.
-Its façade — five tiers of blind arcading with twisted columns — is the most elaborate in Lucca.
+San Michele in Foro — Romanesque church built on the site of the Roman forum.
+Its facade — five tiers of blind arcading with twisted columns, each column different — is the most elaborate in Lucca.
+The massive bronze statue of the Archangel Michael tops the building.
+Free entry; open daily 7:40am–12pm and 3pm–6pm.

 Piazza dell’Anfiteatro

-An oval piazza built over the footprint of the Roman amphitheatre, whose curved form the surrounding medieval buildings retain exactly.
+An oval piazza built over the footprint of the Roman amphitheatre (2nd century AD), whose curved form the surrounding medieval buildings retain exactly.
 Houses and shops now occupy what were once the amphitheatre’s arched openings.
+The piazza is accessed through four archways; the enclosed space is one of the most distinctive urban forms in Italy.
+Cafes and restaurants line the interior.

 Upcoming Events in Lucca